Hawaiian Super Prix: Race details

 Rutherford initially envisioned a large-scale, championship-style finale for the CART series, however, the Hawaiian Super Prix would not be a true, points-paying championship race.
 The actual points championship would be decided two weeks earlier at the Marlboro 500 at Fontana.
 The Super Prix would be a post-season invitation-only exhibition race, with large cash prizes the primary draw.
 With the regular season concluded, and no points on the line, the format encouraged more "all-out" racing.

 The last time the CART series held a non-points all-star exhibition event was 1992, with the final running of the Marlboro Challenge.
 That event had run for six years, but was cancelled after waning popularity.
-An exciting and unique race format was planned for the Super Prix, similar to other non-points exhibition races, such as NASCAR's all-star race, The Winston.
-The sixteen-car field would be an invitation-only grid, with the top 12 drivers from the 1999 CART points standings, along with four at-large participants.
+A unique race format was planned for the Super Prix, similar to other non-points exhibition races, such as NASCAR's all-star race, The Winston.
+The sixteen-car field would be an invitation-only grid, with the top 12 drivers from the 1999 CART points standings, along with four at-large participants (possibily from Formula One and NASCAR).

 Course

 The proposed circuit was located at the Kalaeloa Airport (Barber's Point).
 The layout was a 1.800 mile (2.897 km), ten-turn, temporary course consisting of one of the airport's main runways and one of the taxiways.
 The course resembled a rectangular shape, with four 90° turns in each corner.
 A large fading kink with a sharp left/right series of turns was to be located on the start/finish straight, along with a quick right/left kink on the backstretch.

 The wide nature of the track, particularly the backstretch, would resemble the characteristics of Cleveland, the popular race held at Burke Lakefront Airport.

 In the months leading up to the scheduling running, portions of the course had already been repaved.
 The kinks/chicanes on the front and backstretch, as well as a long pit lane, had been constructed.
 Grandstand seating for a total of 50,000 spectators was planned along the lengths of both straights.
-In early demonstration tests, Mario Andretti gave the course layout positive reviews.
+In early demonstration tests, Mario Andretti and Maurício Gugelmin gave the course layout positive reviews.